bpbond/R-data-picarro/R-data-picarro.md

 samplenums <- rep(NA, length(vn))
 samplenums[1] <- 1
 s <- 1

+# Loop and compare valve numbes one by one
 for(i in 2:length(vn)) {
   if(vn[i] != vn[i-1])
     s <- s + 1